 The common thing we hear from the college coaches is that the video they receive are Not Good.

-There are so many things that can make or break a video, so you have to be careful you are not wasting time & money instead of saving it.
+You have to be careful you are not wasting time & money instead of saving it.

-Making clips:
+Making clips

 - Get highlights from games where you’re playing high competition.